 Directed Fieldwork & Internships

 Students typically pursue tasks and projects that constitute entry-level professional work.
 In addition, since fieldwork is meant to be a learning opportunity for students, DFW tasks usually involve skills and knowledge that the student has already begun to develop through coursework but for which the student has not yet developed a high level of expertise.
-As of 2018, all directed fieldwork assignments must contain a social justice component.
+Directed fieldwork assignments are mapped to the MLIS program-level student learning outcomes, and intersect with the IDEAS (inclusion, diversity, equity, access, and sovereignty) concepts that reflect the mission of the Information School.
+Here are some sample learning outcomes that show this mapping.

 Prior to doing a DFW students will have completed much of their core coursework.
 Students may also pursue a DFW for the following credits/minimum number of hours completed by the end of the quarter: